isomerpages/imda-codesg/_in-schools/2a-digital-maker-overview.md

 ---
-layout: leftnav-page-content
 title: Overview
 permalink: /in-schools/digital-maker/overview/
-breadcrumb: Digital Maker Overview
+breadcrumb: 'Digital Maker Overview'
-collection_name: in-schools
-second_nav_title: Digital Maker
+third_nav_title: 'Digital Maker'

 ---

 #### The Digital Maker programme aims to cultivate a community of innovators, imbued with the culture of collaboration and co-creation, to solve real-world problems.